Written by: Corey Janoff

 3. Give Kids an Allowance

-As kids grow a little older and can understand paper currency, you can graduate from the token system and start offering an allowance.
+As kids grow older and understand paper currency, you can graduate from the token system and start offering an allowance.
 You could tie the allowance to household chores or simply give them a set amount per week.
 Make sure it is in cash so they can physically hold and count it.

 Teach them about the importance of saving some of that money over time.
 Maybe with a six-year-old, you start out giving them a dollar per week.
 Perhaps that feels too stingy, and you make it $5.
 Whatever you want.
 Like the token system, they will have to save up their money to buy the things they want, leading to the next point.